apache/predictionio/docs/manual/source/demo/textclassification.html.md

 ## Algorithm Component

-The algorithm component in this engine, NBAlgorithm, actually follows a very general form.
+The algorithm components in this engine, `NBAlgorithm` and `LRAlgorithm`, actually follows a very general form.
 Firstly, a parameter class must again be initialized to feed in the corresponding Algorithm model parameters.
 For example, NBAlgorithm incorporates NBAlgorithmParams which holds the appropriate additive smoothing parameter lambda for the Naive Bayes model.

 The main class of interest in this component is the class that extends [P2LAlgorithm](https://docs.prediction.io/api/current/#io.prediction.controller.P2LAlgorithm).
 This class must implement a method named train which will output your predictive model (as a concrete object, this will be implemented via a Scala  class).
 It must also implement a predict method that transforms a query to an appropriate feature vector, and uses this to predict with the fitted model.
 The vectorization function is implemented by a PreparedData object, and the categorization (prediction) is handled by an instance of the NBModel implementation.
 Again, this demonstrates the facility with which different models can be incorporated into PredictionIO's DASE architecture.